 Spatial planners are fascinated by on-going and future changes in cities and regions and take on the role as managers of spatial transformations - think of: regenerating shopping districts or old industrial sites; designating water retention areas; shaping urban mobility concepts for the future.
 Related challenges vary in scale, from individual property to European policy making.
-Within the Master's Spatial Planning, you have a choice between four Master's specialisations.
+Within the Master's Spatial Planning, you have a choice between three Master's specialisations.

 When your education background does not grant you direct admission to the Master's programme in Spatial Planning, you can, in some cases, enrol in a pre-Master's programme.
 A pre-Master’s programme is (usually) a one-year programme (60 ECs) especially designed to bridge the gap between your prior education and our Master’s in Spatial Planning.
 Finishing one of these programmes grants direct access to the Master’s programme.